 Clarification of Terms

 *Conversation: In the context of the community groups in this study, conversation refers to the group discussion.
 The term “conversation” comes from Dr. Viv Grigg’s concept of transformational conversations.
 These conversations open a holistically-focused dialogue, which seeks to address both temporal issues and the spiritual roots that are often behind these issues.
-The goal of this dialogue is to produce collective and transformative action in the community (Grigg, 2009).
+The goal of this dialogue is to produce collective and transformative action in the community (Grigg, 2009, p.
+21-22, 25).

 **Worldview Change: A paradigm shift occurs which changes the way a person thinks, and causes him or her to view reality from a new perspective.
 Previous assumptions are often challenged or even replaced with new ones during this process.
 In this study, I use this term to refer to a change in a person’s inner motivations or values.
 In my research, I specifically looked for spiritual transformation that occurred through this process.